 A HEPA (High Efficiency Particulate Air) filter is 99.99% effective at catching particles down to 0.3 microns.
 SARS-CoV-2 is 0.12 microns, so a HEPA filter cannot guarantee to remove all the tiny airborne viral particles.
 Still, HEPA filters are capable of capturing some portion of these smaller particles via methods of direct impact, interception, or diffusion.
 They can also effectively capture larger particles the virus might be clinging to that are in the 0.3 micron range.
 For instance, when COVID-19 hitches a ride on larger specks (large droplets or dust for example), both the virus and larger particle can get captured in the filter medium.
 For these reasons, many hospital air purifiers use HEPA filters to help mitigate the spread of infection in crowded areas such as hallways and patient rooms.

 An ULPA (Ultra Low Penetration Air) filter, on the other hand, is 99.999% effective at catching particles down to 0.12 microns.
-Yes, an ULPA filter can effectively strip COVID-19 from the air itself.
+Yes, an ULPA filter can effectively strip COVID-19 from the air itself, though it is still not a 100% guarantee.
 Because the filter medium is so fine, it reduces the speed at which air can flow through it, which may make ventilation a challenge.
 Many hospital air filters use ULPA filtration in operating rooms and intensive care units.
 Seriously ill COVID-19 patients are often treated in ICUs, and the particles hanging in the air there can be transferred via staff to other parts of the hospital if they are not contained.
 This is why medical air filters and hospital air filtration are so necessary to aid in the battle against COVID-19.

 The potential for UV-C sterilization to supplement other disinfectants in removing SARS-CoV-2 is promising.
 In the wake of supply shortages, where standard methods of cleaning are temporarily inaccessible, UVC light can clean any surface the light touches.

 The light disinfects the surrounding environment by permanently damaging the DNA of any exposed germs, which kills them in the process.
-It is 99.9% effective at killing the viruses and bacteria it encounters.
-This could significantly reduce the chances of exposure to COVID-19 from open surfaces and ambient air, particularly if the UV-C Sterilizing Module is attached to a fan filter unit.
+With the proper exposure, it is 99.9% effective at killing the viruses and bacteria it encounters.
+This could reduce the chances of exposure to COVID-19 from open surfaces and ambient air, particularly if the UV-C Sterilizing Module is attached to a fan filter unit.

 Terra stocks medical grade HEPA filter fan units in a wide variety of sizes and configurations.
 These medical grade air filtration systems can be fixed in the ceiling for positive pressure recirculation, or in a reverse flow configuration to create a negative pressure environment such as an isolation room.
 A portable isolation room filtration system can easily roll between rooms in hospitals, clinics, and other confined areas.
 This mobile hospital air purification system is suitable for both recirculation and negative pressure, so it can quickly convert any room to a negative pressure isolation room.